 Experiments with autonomous cars date back to the 1920s and 1930s when U.S. Army electrical engineer Francis Houdina began demonstrating radio-controlled cars in New York City, Milwaukee, and Fredericksburg.
 By 1935, driverless cars were appearing in SF pulp magazines, inspiring GM to portray automated highways in its Futurama ride at the 1939 World’s Fair.
 Experiments with automated vehicles continued after World War II and throughout the Cold War, leading to practical applications such as the Mars Rover vehicles of the 1970s.
 In 2004 the U.S. Defense Advanced Research Projects Administration brought the dream of autonomous cars into reality by funding a project to improve technology enough to develop driverless military vehicles by 2015.
 Today companies such as Google and Uber are competing for preeminence in the rapidly-emerging autonomous car market.

 In 1946, Chester Gould’s comic strip detective Dick Tracy began using a 2-Way Wrist Radio to aid his fight against crime.
 Tracy’s gadget inspired both popular toys and practical inventions, with New York City Police adopting a similar communications device in 1958.
 James Bond received a digital message on his custom-made Seiko wristwatch in the 1981 film For Your Eyes Only, and the niece of 1980s Bond parody Inspector Gadget used her watch to communicate via phone calls and video calls.
-Pebble’s Kickstarter brought smartwatches to the market in 2012, paving the way for today’s wearables like the Samsung Gear S2, which can send and receive calls, emails, and texts, in addition to tracking daily activities.
+Pebble’s Kickstarter brought smartwatches to the market in 2012, paving the way for, which can send and receive calls, emails, and texts, in addition to tracking daily activities.

 Seminal science fiction writer Isaac Asimov introduced the idea of a portable calculator pad that could compute future history in his novel Foundation, originally serialized in Astounding Science-Fiction between 1942 and 1950 before being published in book form in 1951.
 The tablet concept reached movie audiences in 1968 through the adaptation of Arthur C. Clarke’s novel 2001: A Space Odyssey, which depicts people using a NewsPad to watch TV and read newspapers.
 The same year, computer scientist Alan Kay invented what became known as the Dynabook, a personal educational computer with a tablet-like design.
 Tablets were also featured prominently in the 1980s and 1990s TV series Star Trek: The Next Generation.
 And In 1987, Apple started on a tablet project, which ultimately bore fruit with the 2010 introduction of the iPad.